Sustainable Cooks

 a bowl of dark chocolate truffles with strawberry flakes

-An easy and decadent melt in your mouth recipe for incredible homemade Strawberry Truffles.
+An easy and decadent melt-in-your-mouth recipe for incredible homemade vegan chocolate truffles.
 These rich delicious dark chocolates are both vegan and dairy-free.

 Ingredients